Compensation Committee Charter

 - The Compensation Committee’s activities in the annual evaluation of the CEO, the communication of resulting feedback to the CEO, and the review of CEO succession plans will be conducted under the oversight of the Lead Director.

 - Take such other actions and do other such things as may be referred to it from time to time by the Board.

 V. Committee Evaluation

 The Committee will annually complete a self-evaluation of the Committee's own performance and effectiveness, and will consider whether any changes to the Committee's charter are appropriate.

 VI.
 Committee Reports

 The Chair of the Committee will report regularly to the full Board on the Committee's activities, findings, and recommendations, including the results of the Committee's self-evaluation and any recommended changes to the Committee's charter.

 VII.
 Resources and Authority of the Committee

-The Committee has the authority in its sole discretion to retain and oversee the work of such outside advisors, including legal counsel or other experts, as it deems appropriate, and to approve the fees and expenses of such advisors with funding provided by the Corporation, and to incur such other ordinary administrative expenses as are necessary or appropriate in carrying out its duties.
+The Committee has the authority in its sole discretion to retain and oversee the work of such outside advisors, including legal counsel or other experts, as it deems appropriate, to approve the fees and expenses of such advisors with funding provided by the Corporation, and to incur such other ordinary administrative expenses as are necessary or appropriate in carrying out its duties.
 Without limiting the foregoing, the Committee will have sole authority to retain and terminate any compensation consultant to be used to assist the Committee in the evaluation of executive compensation as it pertains to the CEO, Management Committee and members of the Corporate Leadership Team.